 Brown and Sid Barnes then added 109 for the second wicket, but once they fell (Cowie bowled Barnes) our hero scythed through the middle-order, removing the formidable quartet of Lindsay Hassett, Colin McCool, Don Tallon, and Ray Lindwall and finished with figures of 21-8-40-6.

-Of course, Cowie had his customary bit of glory, accounting for six of the seven English wickets for the cost of 83 runs.
+Of course, Cowie had his customary bit of glory, accounting for 6 of the 7 English wickets for the cost of 83 runs.
 The scalps included the likes of Hammond (in his last Test innings), Denis Compton, Bill Edrich, and Cyril Washbrook.
 When ICC calculated their rankings for the past in retrospective, it was found out that Cowie became the first New Zealand bowler to reach the top ICC ranking among Test bowlers after this Test; Richard Hadlee is the only New Zealand bowler to have emulated him.
-At this stage his career read 31 wickets from five Tests at an average of 16.70 and a strike rate of 36.9.
+At this stage his career read 31 wickets from 5 Tests at an average of 16.70 and a strike rate of 36.9.

 The final England tour

 Cowie was 37 when he took his final tour of England.
-New Zealand impressed the world by drawing all four Tests; despite being past his prime and having cut down his pace Cowie was still the spearhead of the attack.
-He finished with a mere 14 wickets from four Tests at 32.21 (quite average by his lofty standards), but still finished only after Tom Burtt and Trevor Bailey.
+New Zealand impressed the world by drawing all 4 Tests; despite being past his prime and having cut down his pace Cowie was still the spearhead of the attack.
+He finished with a mere 14 wickets from 4 Tests at 32.21 (quite average by his lofty standards), but still finished only after Tom Burtt and Trevor Bailey.
 Wisden wrote that Cowie’s figures did him “far less than justice”.

-He started the series with a haul of five for 127 at Headingley, and it seemed that day that the golden days of 1937 would be back.
+He started the series with a haul of 5 for 127 at Headingley, and it seemed that day that the golden days of 1937 would be back.
 Cowie was, as per Wisden, “the only bowler who presented England with any serious problem” on that day.
 However, he was never the same bowler anymore, and the “minor strains” that kept him out for three weeks during the tour did not help either.

 Despite all that, Cowie still bowled better than almost anyone in the series, but it was evident that he was nowhere close to the form of 1937.
-He bowed out of Test cricket with four for 123 in his final Test innings at The Oval.
+He bowed out of Test cricket with 4 for 123 in his final Test innings at The Oval.
 He finished the tour with 59 wickets at 27.14.